tripathi-03/inventory_mangement/README.md

 Inventory Management System
 (Movement-Based Stock Tracking)

 A simple yet industry-correct Inventory Management System built using Phoenix (Elixir) for the backend and React for the frontend.

-Instead of storing stock directly, the system tracks inventory movements (IN, OUT, ADJUSTMENT) and derives stock dynamically, ensuring full auditability and correctness.
+Instead of storing stock directly, the system tracks inventory movements (IN, OUT, ADJUSTMENT) and derives stock dynamically, ensuring full auditability, correctness, and real-world applicability.

 🚀 Key Features

-Create items with unique SKU
+Create items with a unique SKU

 Record inventory movements (IN / OUT / ADJUSTMENT)

 View movement history per item

-Stock calculated dynamically (no stock column)
+Dynamic stock calculation (no stock column in DB)

-Clean REST APIs
+Clean and structured REST APIs

 Automated backend tests (mix test)